Invariant Language Modeling: Introduction

 \section{Introduction}

-Despite dramatic progress in NLP tasks obtained by modern pretrained transformer models, important limitations remain.
+While modern pretrained transformer models have led to dramatic progress on many NLP tasks, important limitations remain.
 In particular, pretrained language models suffer from poor generalization, even under small perturbations of the input distribution \cite{moradi2021evaluating}.
 Indeed, these models encode \cite{moradi2021evaluating} and exploit \cite{tu-etal-2020-empirical, niven-kao-2019-probing} spurious correlations, i.e., correlations that do not generalize across data distributions.
 Since language models are trained on large unverified corpora, they also suffer from biases \cite{nadeem-etal-2021-stereoset,bordia-bowman-2019-identifying}.
-Biases are correlations that may or may not be spurious according to the available textual data distributions but are nevertheless undesired.
-Existing techniques aiming to remove spuriousness or biases involve computationally expensive domain alignment \cite{adv_inv_features, liu2020causal_semantic_rep, zhao2020entropy_reg}, domain transfer \cite{balaji2018metareg} or adding penalty terms in the loss targeted at specific undesired correlations \cite{qian-etal-2019-reducing,zhao-etal-2018-learning}.
-Alternatively, data preprocessing \cite{zhao-etal-2017-men, zhou2021feature_noise} or manipulation such as counterfacual data-augmentation \cite{cda} can yield datasets where the undesired correlations are less present.
+Here the term ``biases'' refers to correlations that may or may not be spurious according to the available textual data distributions, but are nevertheless undesired.
+Existing techniques aiming to remove spuriousness or biases involve computationally expensive domain alignment \cite{adv_inv_features, liu2020causal_semantic_rep, zhao2020entropy_reg}, domain transfer \cite{balaji2018metareg}, or the addition of penalty terms to the loss targeted at specific undesired correlations \cite{qian-etal-2019-reducing,zhao-etal-2018-learning}.
+Alternatively, data preprocessing \cite{zhao-etal-2017-men, zhou2021feature_noise} or manipulation such as counterfacual data-augmentation \cite{cda} can yield datasets where undesired correlations are less present.
 Pretraining with larger and more diverse datasets can also help \cite{tu-etal-2020-empirical, brown2020language}.

 However, recent works on the theory of causality \cite{pearl, abs-1911-10500} argue that removal of spurious correlations requires altogether different learning and training paradigms going beyond purely statistical learning.
 Indeed, generalization, spuriousness, and biases are all better understood in the language of causality \cite{pearl}.
 Intuitively, causal relationships are the ones expected to be stable \cite{Scholkopfetal21, Peters2017} and generalizable \cite{icc}.
 When the causal graph underlying the data generation mechanism is known, there exist causal identification algorithms to distinguish \emph{desired} from \emph{undesired} correlations \cite{JMLR:v9:shpitser08a}.
 However, for complex tasks of interest, the underlying causal model is not known.
 Language modeling is one of these tasks, where it is unclear what would even be the relevant random variables constituting the causal model.